List of Super Smash Bros. series characters: Roster development

-Originally designed as a prototype using only original characters, a prototype was later developed featuring Mario, Donkey Kong, Samus, and Fox.
-Another idea considered was to make the roster entirely made up by Kirby characters or dogs.
+Originally designed as a prototype using only original characters, a second prototype was later developed featuring a roster of Mario, Donkey Kong, Samus, and Fox.
+Other ideas that were considered included making the roster entirely of Kirby characters or dogs.
+Sakurai remarked that part of his aim when creating the game was to ensure that the characters were handled appropriately.
 He found Pokémon characters the hardest to get permission for due to how their image is "tightly supervised."
-Sakurai remarked that part of his aim when creating the game was to ensure that the characters were handled appropriately.
 According to Sakurai, some people within Nintendo were concerned about the optics of the game, particularly the idea of Mario attacking Pikachu.

 Each Super Smash Bros. game features multiple characters who were initially considered for playable inclusion, but were either decided against or omitted due to limited development resources.
 Some of these characters were later added in subsequent entries; for example, Bowser and King Dedede were originally planned for the roster of the first game, but did not get added to the series until Melee and Brawl respectively.
 During development of Melee, multiple characters were considered for inclusion but ultimately turned down.
 During development, Sakurai wanted to include a character from a classic Nintendo game, including the protagonists of Balloon Fight, Excitebike, Clu Clu Land, and Urban Champion, before settling on Ice Climbers.
 Ayumi Tachibana from the Famicom Detective Club series was also considered, but was not included due to her lack of presence among international audiences.
 Marth and Roy were both considered to be removed from international versions of Melee.
 Marth was originally included due to Sakurai's desire to include more sword users, specifically so Link would be able to "cross blades" with someone else.
 He also campaigned to include Roy, whose game would not be released until after Melee.
 Sakurai stated that having characters speak Japanese in English releases was rare at the time, and that there was more dispute over Roy.
 He ultimately succeeded in convincing them to remain in international versions.
 Lucas was considered for Melee as a replacement for Ness, but he was kept out of the roster due to the cancellation of the Nintendo 64 version of Mother 3.
 Third-party characters, including Solid Snake and Sonic the Hedgehog, were considered as well.
-Snake's creator, Hideo Kojima, requested it, but it was too late in development.
+Snake's creator, Hideo Kojima, requested the character's inclusion for Melee, but the game was too late in development.
 Time restraints similarly affected Sonic's inclusion according to Yuji Naka.
 Wario was also considered, with Sakurai stating that he would have included him if he had more development time.